-I don't know how I didn't find her in this list.
-She is the best female vocal I've heard in a rock band, and yes including evanescence.
-Just listen to The Cranberries - Zombie, Simply the greatest female vocalist in a rock band.
+I don't know how I didn't find her on this list.
+She is the best female vocalist I've heard in a rock band, and yes, including Evanescence.
+Just listen to The Cranberries - Zombie.
+Simply the greatest female vocalist in a rock band.

 One of the best rock singers, period.
 The Cranberries are a great group, and her vocals are what set them so high up among my favorites.
 Really dynamic and powerful vocalist.

 She has so much dimension in her vocals!
 It always gives me the chills to listen to her music.
 Dolores should automatically be number 1 in my opinion.

 She is just a beautiful woman who has complete rock talent.
 Listen to her successful pop rock singles "Complicated", "Sk8er Boi", "I'm With You", and a harder rock single "Losing Grip" from her first album "Let Go".
 Then, listen to her alternative rock singles "Don't Tell Me" and "My Happy Ending" from "Under My Skin".
 You can also hear her pop rock ballad singles from "The Best Damn Thing" and "Goodbye Lullaby", such as "When You're Gone", "Keep Holding On", "Wish You Were Here", etc. Also, her harder rock single from "Goodbye Lullaby" with "What The Hell" and "Smile".
 And finally, in her newest self-titled album, we can hear her "Let Go" style in "Here's To Never Growing Up", then her nu metal song, "Bad Girl".
 Also, her cover songs "Bad Reputation" by Joan Jett and "How You Remind Me" by Nickelback.
 Thank you.